 Sydney: Get into beach mode with breakfast at Bondi beach.
 Perched on the northern rocks above the famous strip of sand, Speedo’s is the perfect place to ogle the scenery, splashing surf and the body beautiful locals, many of them popping in wearing little more than their bathers.
 The menu is helpfully hashtagged, because there is no way you won’t want to instagram the delicious dishes, as well as the stunning views. speedoscafe.com.au

 Melbourne: Melbourne may not have any beaches worth bragging about, but it does urban hipster lifestyle like no other.
 In Fitzroy, you could eat all-day breakfasts three times a day and never want for another type of meal, such is the choice offered at the countless cafés lining bustling Brunswick Street.
-The informal setting and industrial name of Hammer and Tong, just off the busy thoroughfare, belies the elaborate effort made with even the simplest dishes served. hammerandtong.com.au
+The name of Breakfast Thieves, just a few blocks over from the busy thoroughfare, already indicates what this place does best: breakfast and brunch. breakfastthieves.com

 10am: On The Market